theobald-software/theobald-software.github.io/_includes/_content/en/tables/define-a-table-extraction.md

 ### Set Up a Table Extraction

+Set up the Table component to extract SAP tables:

 1. Optional: Join multiple SAP tables, see [Table Joins](./table-joins).
 2. Select the columns you want to extract.
 By default all columns are selected.
 Deselect the columns you do not want to extract.<br>
 ![Table-Form](/img/content/table/table_fields_filter2.png){:class="img-responsive"}